 You can also moisturize your hands and legs with royal jelly.
 Apply it to your skin and leave it on for a maximum of 15 minutes.
 Wash off with cold water.
 You will surely see your skin change dramatically.

 You can also use it to lessen scars and dark spots and for making your skin glow.
 Take two tablespoons of royal jelly, some yogurt, and one egg white.
 Mix well and apply it to your face.
 Leave it on for 15 minutes, and wash off with cold water.
-Do this thrice a week to keep your face smooth and clean.
+Do this three times per week to keep your face smooth and clean.

 13. Can Boost Hair Growth

-The protein and other vitamins in royal jelly can boost hair growth.
+Royal jelly is used in numerous natural remedies for hair care.
+The protein and other vitamins in it can boost hair growth.
 Take some royal jelly and mix it with coconut milk.
 Apply the mixture to your hair.
 Leave it on for 20 minutes and then wash it off with cold water.

 You can also prepare a hot oil treatment for your hair – take two tablespoons of almond oil and mix with royal jelly.
 Heat for about 20 seconds in the microwave.
 Apply the mixture your hair and leave it on for 20 minutes.
 Rinse with cold water.
 Shampoo and condition as usual.

 This treatment can help eliminate dandruff and also make your hair shine.